GoogleChrome/developer.chrome.com/site/en/docs/extensions/migrating/index.md

 To reduce the chances of unexpected issues or bugs, we recommend not adding new functionality when migrating.
 For instance, adding a feature that requires new permissions may [trigger a permission warning][perm-warn], which will disable your extension until the user accepts the new permissions.

 <figure>
-    {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/tQgKKMKbzmCzwBEAoatX.gif", alt="Example of extension that is disabled until the user accepts new permission.", width="496", height="388" %}
+    {% Img src="image/BhuKGJaIeLNPW9ehns59NfwqKxF2/tQgKKMKbzmCzwBEAoatX.gif", alt="Example of an extension that is disabled until the user accepts the new permission.", width="496", height="388" %}
     <figcaption>
-    Extension disabled until user accepts new permission.
+    An extension that is disabled until the user accepts the new permission.
     </figcaption>
 </figure>